braddle/pact-workshop-golang/README.md

 }
 ```

-If you request a thing by any other ID a larger hard coded JSON
+If you request a 'Thing' by any other ID you will receive an HTTP 200 - OK response with a larger hard coded JSON
+object.

 ```shell
 curl http://localhost:8082/thing/987654321